BitcoinDesign/Guide/guide/onboarding/protecting-a-wallet.md

 ### Making the toggle less obvious

-Having the show/hide button right on the main screen make things quite obvious for someone who has access to your device to press unhide.
+Having the show/hide button right on the main screen makes things quite obvious for someone who has access to your device to press unhide.
 A solution would be to move the hide toggle away from the home screen and into the app settings[^1].
 This way, if someone has access to your device and opens the app, they may not immediately know how to reveal the balance, transaction and/or addresses as it is not made obvious as the previous solutions.

 {% include picture.html
    image = "/assets/images/guide/onboarding/protecting-a-wallet/hide-in-settings.gif"